swadhinbubaipaul/swadhinbubaipaul/README.md

 - 👋 Hi, I’m @swadhinbubaipaul
 - 👀 I’m interested in Web3 Development(Solidity, Hardhat, ReactJs, NextJs) and all hot topics about Web3/Defi
-- 🌱 I’m currently learning Web3
+- 🌱 Currently I’m working as a Blockchain Developer
 - 💞️ I’m looking to collaborate on projects to shape the future to Web3
 - 📫 How to reach me:
   - Mail: swadhinpaul159@gmail.com